-I, , residing at, write this directive y Health Care Agent (Agent), family, friends, doctors and care providers to inform you of my choices and preferences for care.
+I, , residing at, write this directive ny Health Care Agent (Agent), family, friends, doctors and care providers to inform you of my choices preferences for care.
 I have chosen a Health Care Agent in a Health Care Proxy.
 My Agent's Name & Contact Information is: I have not chosen a Health Care Agent in a Health Care Proxy.
-I. M Personal Preferences, Thoughts and Beliefs 1.
-He re's what is most important to me, and the things that make my life worth living: become ill or injured and I am expected to recover, possibly to a lesser degree, here's how I define aving a good quality of life.
-I'd like to be able to: re are my personal values, my religious or spiritual beliefs, and my cultural norms and traditions to onsider when making decisions about my care (list here if any): 4.
-He re's what worries me most about being ill or injured; here's what would help lessen my worry: a become seriously ill or injured and I am not expected to recover and regain the ability to know who I n, here are my thoughts about prolonging my life and what treatments are acceptable and not exceptable to me: 6.
-H re are my thoughts about what a peaceful death looks like to me: and to Inform about Mr. Chaire and Ducferrance eople to Inform about My Choices and Preferences 's a list of people to inform (i.e. family, friends, clergy, attorneys, care providers) their contact mation, and the role or action I'd like each to take (if any):
+I. M y Personal Preferences, Thoughts and Beliefs 1.
+H ere's what is most important to me, and the things that make my life worth living: I become ill or injured and I am expected to recover, possibly to a lesser degree, here's how I define aving a good quality of life.
+I'd like to be able to: ere are my personal values, my religious or spiritual beliefs, and my cultural norms and traditions to onsider when making decisions about my care (list here if any): 4.
+H ere's what worries me most about being ill or injured; here's what would help lessen my worry: a I become seriously ill or injured and I am not expected to recover and regain the ability to know who I m, here are my thoughts about prolonging my life and what treatments are acceptable and not cceptable to me: -- 6. Н ere are my thoughts about what a peaceful death looks like to me: Her eople to Inform about My Choices and Preferences e's a list of people to inform (i.e. family, friends, clergy, attorneys, care providers) their contact emation, and the role or action I'd like each to take (if any):